davidsbond/homelab/README.md

 * `worldping` - Exports world ping times for the local host as prometheus metrics
 * `home-assistant` - Proxies prometheus metrics from a home-assistant server.
 * `synology` - Exports statistics from my [Synology DS115j](https://www.amazon.co.uk/Synology-DS115j-1TB-Desktop-Unit/dp/B00O8LLQBY) NAS.

+## Other tools

+Here are other tools I've implemented for use in the cluster.

+* `volume-backup` - Takes copies of my [persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) and backs them up on my NAS drive via minio

+## External services

+These are devices/services that the cluster interacts with, without being directly installed in the cluster.

+* [Ring](https://ring.com/) - Home security devices, connected via home-assistant
+* [Tailscale](https://tailscale.com/) VPN - Used to access the cluster from anywhere
+* [Synology](https://www.synology.com/) NAS - Used as the storage backend for minio, primarily used for volume backups

 ## Environment